 You may, for example, see a ball flying towards you or a car coming down the street more quickly in your periphery than you would in your central vision.
 It helps to be able to see things without looking directly at them.
 That’s why they check our peripheral vision with lights at the DMV.
 It’s important to use our peripheral vision when driving.

 The first step is to begin actively paying attention to your peripheral sights.
 This is called peripheral awareness.

 You can then simply sit in a chair in a comfortable position.
 Proceed by taking a few big, deep breaths in and out.
-The goal here is relaxing your body and releasing any tension you may have.
+The goal here is to relax your body and release any tension you may have.
 Through a little bit of amateur research, I believe the point of this is to not be distracted by any aches or pains in your body so you can focus totally on what you’re doing with your vision.